- Web Server

 - Site Map/RSS Feeds

-This tutorial shows how to create a Debian/Ubuntu mirror for your local network with the tool apt-mirror.
-Having a local Debian/Ubuntu mirror is good if you have to install multiple systems in your local network because then all needed packages can be downloaded over the fast LAN connection, thus saving your internet bandwidth.
+Sometimes it can be handy to set up your own repository to prevent from downloading the remote repository over and over again.
+This tutorial shows how to create a CentOS mirror for your local network.
+If you have to install multiple systems in your local network then all needed packages can be downloaded over the fast LAN connection, thus saving your internet bandwidth.

 Retrieving Emails From Remote Servers With getmail (Debian Etch)

 Getmail is a program for retrieving emails from remote servers; it is very similar to fetchmail, but more flexible.
 For example, it can be configured to deliver mails directly to a Maildir or mbox mailbox without the need for an MTA such as Postfix, but of course it can also pipe the mails through an MTA if you want.
 Getmail can use so called filters such as SpamAssassin and ClamAV to scan the mails, and you can even tell getmail to delete mails on the original server only after a certain number of days.